-Escort test speed means the speed, in knots, of the assisted ship during full scale trials.
+Escort test speed V means the speed, in knots, of the assisted ship.

 Escort tug means a tug which in addition to towing and ship handling operations is intended for escort services.

 Full scale trials mean sea trials of the escort tug to determine escort characteristics.